ABOUT THE COURSE

 - Attend classes

-Tuition fees for our CACHE Level 3 Diploma for the Early Years Workforce (QCF) Incorporating the Nanny Diploma is £2,700 including a £300 registration fee which is payable upon acceptance of a place with us.
+Tuition fees for our CACHE Level 3 Diploma for the Early Years Workforce (QCF) Incorporating the Home Based Childcare Practitioner is £2,700 including a £300 registration fee, which is payable upon acceptance of a place with us.

-We can also offer a monthly instalment plan: £300 registration fee followed by £210 per month for 12 months, and this can be paid directly by the students employer which will be deducted from their salary.
+We can also offer a monthly instalment plan: £300 registration fee followed by 12 monthly payments of £210, and this can be paid directly by the students’ employer, as a deduction from their salary.

 LSCS is a professional training academy for nannies and child carers that provides high standards of teaching, mentoring and assessing.
 The investment in this course by our students opens up attractive employment opportunities for graduates.